MarcElrick/level-4-individual-project/timelog.md

 ## 7 Oct 2020
 - _1 hour_ - Created python CI pipeline on github actions which runs tests on commits/merges if there are any changes in the src folder.
+- _0.5 hours_ - Attempted to fix CI pipeline for latex with no success :(.
+I did however find out how to manually run CI so no longer need to make commits just to trigger runs.